slawekkolodziej/partytown/src/lib/web-worker/tag-assistant.md

 }
 ```

-3. bootstrap script is missing CORS headers.
-It needs to be proxied.
-You can check it inside Partytown's `resolveUrl` like this:
+3. bootstrap script is missing CORS headers, it needs to be proxied.
+You can check for the tag assistant's bootstrap inside Partytown's `resolveUrl` like this:

 ```jsx
 function partytownResolve(url) {